gomorpheus/morpheus-docs/release_notes/current.rst

           - Fixed display of checkbox values for ``USE ANSIBLE GALAXY``, ``ENABLE VERBOSE LOGGING`` and ``USE MORPHEUS AGENT COMMAND BUS`` options in UI.
           - Fixed Ansible task execution issue caused by special characters in user name
 :API: - Tenants: Fixed deletion of Tenants with existing Instances when ``removeResources=on``
       - Tenants: Fixed deletion of Tenants with existing users via API/CLI
-:ARM: - Spec Templates: Fixed repo path issue with ARM spec templates stored in a Git repository
+:Azure: - ARM Spec Templates: Fixed repo path issue with ARM spec templates stored in a Git repository
-:Azure: - Fixed ``Actions -> Start/Stop`` for discovered VMs that were converted to managed
+        - Fixed ``Actions -> Start/Stop`` for discovered VMs that were converted to managed
 :Blueprints: - Rapidly activating different Builder, Raw, and Preview tabs in the blueprint wizard no longer causes the active tab content to get stuck.
 :Cloning: - Agent Installation: Fixed agent installation issue when Cloning a Windows Instance caused by existing ``C:\installAgent.ps1`` file.
 :Clusters: - Docker Clusters: Fixed custom option type issues required flag enforcement and type ahead option type issue when provisioning Docker Clusters